programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 3. The use of hierarchical clustering instead of *k*-means; and
 4. The use of validation approaches commonly-found in Machine Learning.

 Contrasting these two tutorials will allow you to develop a broader understanding of the Natural Language Processing (NLP) landscape.
-Extensions of this approach employing algorithms with names like BERT and RoBERTa further enhance our ability to work with corpora by disentangling—that is, providing distinct embeddings for—‘bank’ (a place that provides financial services) and ‘bank’ (the land at the side of a river).
+Extensions of this approach employing algorithms with names like [BERT](https://pypi.org/project/fast-bert/), [SBERT](https://www.sbert.net/) and [RoBERTa](https://huggingface.co/docs/transformers/model_doc/roberta) further enhance our ability to work with corpora by disentangling—that is, providing distinct embeddings for—‘bank’ (a place that provides financial services) and ‘bank’ (the land at the side of a river).
 The approaches employed in this tutorial do not provide that level of disambiguation.

 ### Required Libraries

-In addition to the default ‘data science’ libraries of `numpy`, `pandas`, and `seaborn`, you will need to install several more specialised libraries:
+In addition to the core ‘data science’ libraries of `numpy`, `pandas`, and `seaborn`, you will need to install several more specialised libraries:

 - For the derivation of Word Embeddings you will need `gensim`
 - For the dimensionality reduction you will need `umap-learn`
 - For the hierarchical clustering and visualisastion you will need `scipy`, `scikit-learn`,  `kneed`, `tabulate`, and `wordcloud`

-Most of these area available via Anaconda Python’s `conda` channels and can be isntalled via, for example, `conda -c conda-forge install gensim`, but some may only have `pip` installers and will need to be installed using, for example, `pip install kneed`.
+Most of these area available via Anaconda Python’s `conda` channels and can be installed via, for example, `conda -c conda-forge install gensim`, but some may only have `pip` installers and will need to be installed using, for example, `pip install kneed`.

-If you wish to save the intermediate files it will be necessary to install the feather format (`feather-format` for installation purposes) so that pandas can read/write feather files.
+If you are [using the standalone notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) and wish to save the intermediate files it will be necessary to install the feather format (`feather-format` for installation purposes) so that pandas can read/write feather files.
 Feathers are designed for fast data interchange between R and Python, and they’re good at preserving more complex data structures, such as lists, so that we don’t need to recreate them on each load or risk them being serialised (written to a file) incorrectly.

-Two Docker images are also available:

-1. A ‘large’ Docker image that includes all libraries used in cleaning and processing the data.
-2. A ‘small’ Docker image that includes only those libraries needed to complete this tutorial.
+A [Docker](https://www.docker.com/) image is also available if you don't wish to install all of these libraries.
+Instructions are [available on GitHub](https://github.com/jreades/ph-word-embeddings/tree/main/docker) for pulling the `ph-light` image that we created and starting up the virtual machine.
+One day we hope to write a tutorial on virtualisation with Docker as it allows you to share code across machines, move it into the cloud, and have a 'safe' archive of runnable code no matter what imrpovements/changes flow in the future from the Python developers.

-Once these libraries are installed, we import them as follows:
+Anyway, once these libraries are installed, we import them as follows:

 ```python
 # Generally useful libs